adnan8914/adnan8914/README.md

 - 👋 Hi, I’m @adnan8914
 - 👀 I’m interested in web development and  c/c++ related programming
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on web development and software development
-- 📫 How to reach me my mail madnan8914@gmail.com
+- 📫 How to reach me  madnan8914@gmail.com
--     I am curently a Btech CSE student